jpillora/ddns-daemon/README.md

 ### Notes

-* AWS Route53 Zones are $0.50/m each and domains are about $3.00/yr
+* Domains are about $3.00/yr and then managing these on AWS Route53 is about $0.50each/mth
 * On free heroku, apps can be brought down due to innactivity, to keep them up - use [UptimeRobot](https://uptimerobot.com/)
 * On free heroku, a `ddns-daemon` server would not be secured, so requests would be vuln to a MitM
 * Logs get wiped on app restart